 The Transylvanian Saxon Fortified Church Of Birthälm (Biertan)

-The Transylvanian Saxon fortified church of Birthälm (Romanian: Biserica fortificată din Biertan) is a UNESCO World Heritage Site in Transylvania, Romania.
-Along with six other fortified churches (five Saxon ones and a Székely one), it is part of UNESCO’s list of ‘Villages with fortified churches in Transylvania’.
+The Transylvanian Saxon fortified church of Birthälm (known in Romanian as Biserica fortificată din Biertan) is a UNESCO World Heritage Site situated in Sibiu County, southern Transylvania, central Romania.
+Along with six other fortified churches (five Saxon ones and a Székely one), it is part of UNESCO’s list of ‘Villages with fortified churches in Transylvania‘.

 The inscription of these medieval landmarks to UNESCO dates back to 1993 and the extended list with seven of the best preserved fortified churches in Transylvania was successfully submitted in 1999.
 These fortified churches consist each of a UNESCO World Heritage site along with the neighbouring village.